Managing printers in your environment is a multistage process:

 - If the virtual desktop or application cannot contact the print server.

-- If the native printer driver is not available on the Server OS machine.
+- If the native printer driver is not available on the Multi-session OS machine.

 If the Universal Print Server is not enabled, configuring the client printing pathway for network printing is useful for low bandwidth connections, such as wide area networks, that can benefit from the optimization and traffic compression that results from sending jobs over the ICA connection.